cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ## Synopsis

-This specification document describes an interface to a client (verification algorithm) stored as a wasm bytecode for a blockchain.
+This specification document describes an interface to a client (verification algorithm) stored as a WASM bytecode for a blockchain.

 ### Motivation